-School starts in August in many school districts across the country (ours on August 20th), and that’s just plain wrong.
+School starts in August in many school districts across the country, and that’s just plain wrong.

 Nope, no leisurely shopping for school clothes on a Tuesday when we could whiz in and out of stores and maybe even squeeze in a food court lunch.
 No siree.
 Since the change of season will happen eventually, everyone will need new clothes.
 But not when it’s 90 degrees and humid.
 No one wants to try on leggings and hoodies when all they’ll have to do for the first day of school is smooth out a T shirt and make sure the rubber isn’t too worn down on the flip flops.

 In contrast to Fall clothing, school supplies can be purchased in the summer.
 Plus, right after Easter, stores start stocking the shelves and the Type A moms can smell the scented erasers from a mile away.
 They’re scouring the stores for spiral notebooks, and counting out pocket-folders to last through the year.
 They’re sifting through the Crayolas to make sure their kids don’t end up with two Periwinkles.
 If school started just a little later, maybe some of us laid-back moms (i.e. procrastinators, as I’d hate to say slackers) would have a chance of picking up something besides a cute kitten folder and white #2 pencils.